Making Change Outside the Courts

 Respect for Our Humanity: Criminal Justice Reform and Reducing Prison Brutality

 GLAD also supported and commends our partners in successfully passing bills to decriminalize homelessness and ban face recognition surveillance in Maine (similar legislation, S 47/H 135, is pending in Massachusetts).
-We are supporting partners in Massachusetts seeking to ensure cost-free phone calls for incarcerated people (S 1559), stop police profiling of transgender and low-income women by removing “common nightwalkers” and “common streetwalkers” from MA law (S 992/H 1800), move toward full decriminalization of sex work (H 1867), and pass comprehensive health and safety reforms for incarcerated LGBTQ+ people (S 1566/H 2484).
+We are supporting partners in Massachusetts seeking to ensure cost-free phone calls for incarcerated people (Mass.
+S 1559), stop police profiling of transgender and low-income women by removing “common nightwalkers” and “common streetwalkers” from MA law (S 992/H 1800), move toward full decriminalization of sex work (H 1867) and pass comprehensive health and safety reforms for incarcerated LGBTQI people (S 1566/H 2484).
 GLAD also supported a bill in Maine, now law, to provide a defense to prostitution for reasons of economic hardship, preventing injury, or threats.

 Living Life: Ensuring Access to Accurate Identification